Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.469 TCA 1997

 How to claim

-After the end of the tax year, log in to myAccount at revenue.ie and select "Review Your Tax" for the relevant year.
+After the end of the tax year, log in to the Revenue system at revenue.ie and select "review the tax position" for the relevant year.
 Under Health Expenses, enter the qualifying laser surgery amount.
-The eye surgery clinic will provide an invoice — retain it for six years.
+The eye surgery clinic will provide an invoice "” retain it for six years.
 There is no requirement to submit the receipt with the claim, but it must be available if Revenue requests it.

 Payment plans and split payments